Information on Users of the Agape Centre

 - The Belfast Abbeyfield Society which works with elderly people across this city, in Abbeyfield homes and the wider community;

 - The Belfast Health Trust Community Mental Health team and

 - The South Belfast Youth Football league, (the largest amateur football league in Northern Ireland), which does significant work with young people, far beyond the south of the city.

 Weekly activities run by partner organisations include Slimming World, Weight Watchers, the Belfast Karate club, Pilates, Tae Kwon Do, Dog Training, Maths and AQE revision classes, and Children’s Theatre School.

-The Centre has also hosted meetings and events by organisations including Addiction N. I, Alzheimer’s Society, the Charis Community, Contemporary Christianity, The Corrymeela Community, Mission Africa, New Lyric Operatic Company, Peace Players International, Praxis Mental Health, United Nations Association and Women’s Aid.
+The Centre also hosts meetings and events by organisations including Addiction N. I, Alzheimer’s Society, the Charis Community, Contemporary Christianity, Dementia NI, Inspire Wellbeing, The Corrymeela Community, Mission Africa, New Lyric Operatic Company, Peace Players International, Praxis Mental Health, Stroke Association, United Nations Association and Women’s Aid.